 Tour Championship: Ways to watch FedExCup finale on Sky Sports

-Watch On The Range live from East Lake GC in Atlanta from 8pm on Wednesday on Sky Sports Golf; tournament coverage begins at 6.30pm on Thursday
+Watch live from East Lake GC in Atlanta from 6.30pm on Thursday on Sky Sports Golf

 By Sky Sports Golf